-Walmart has begun a comprehensive redesign of Great Value, its flagship private brand.
-The refresh — the first full overhaul in more than a decade — spans nearly 10,000 food and consumables items, making it the most extensive private brand update in Walmart’s history.
+Walmart has begun the first redesign of Great Value, its flagship private brand, in more than a decade.
+Spanning nearly 10,000 food and consumables items, it represents the most extensive private brand update in the retailer’s history.

-The rollout will be phased over 18 to 24 months, beginning with salty snacks hitting shelves in May.
+The rollout will be phased over 18 to 24 months, beginning with salty snacks in May.
 Cereals, cream cheese and sour cream will follow.
 Prices and product formulas will not change.

 “At Walmart, we’re focused on delivering quality and value our customers can count on every day,” said Scott Morris, SVP of private brands at Walmart U.S. “Great Value has earned customers’ trust over decades, and while the brand is getting a fresh, modern look, what’s inside isn’t changing.”